 The significance of the latest interest rate increase highlights a new level of continued confidence in the US economy which has seen US unemployment approach pre-recession levels, a buoyant housing market and inflation levels which have been more than palatable.
 Remaining comfortably on target for the Fed’s target of 2pc helped in part by Opec’s decision to cut oil production and also increased property rental rates in the US.
 Growth in the US has also been encouraging rising at 3.2pc annually.

 Globally there have been many hurdles which have both delayed and ensured the FED’s decision to raise interest rate rises has been measured.
 The first this year were fears for the Chinese economy which had a profound effect on stock markets seeing the Dow Jones lose as much as 467 points before recovering to a loss of 276 points.

-Finally, a current affair which is extremely relevant to the US’s decision to raise rates was the Election which were won by Donald Trump.
-In the lead up to the election many has viewed Trump as a bit of a wild card which financial markets looked on very unfavourably.
-However so far the president elect has pleased markets.
+Finally, a current affair which is extremely relevant to the US’s decision to raise rates was the Election which was won by Donald Trump.
+In the lead up to the election, many have viewed Trump as a bit of a wild card which financial markets looked on very unfavourably.
+However, so far the president elect has pleased markets.
 The Dow closing in on the 20,000 milestone and the Nasdaq and S&P 500 breaking records.
 Currently being dubbed the ‘Trump effect’ many believe that the president elects pro-business and infrastructure views bode well for investors in 2017.